cmrschwarz/schedule/README.md

 * ```schedule -v -s 15:00 poweroff```
   * synchronuously waits for 15 o'clock in the terminal, then shuts of the computer
   * immediately prints the time when the task will be performed

     (to avoid date parsing ambiguitys)

+* ```export CMD='schedule -sp 5sec sh -c "echo hello && $CMD"'; sh -c "$CMD" ```
+  * a very silly way to print hello every 5 seconds
+  * accumulates small time errors due to the time it takes for the next process to launch